Permafrost/Tundra/SERVICES.md

 ### tundra.string:trim

-Removes leading and trailing whitespace from the given string.
+Removes leading and trailing whitespace from one or more arbitrarily specified strings.

 #### Inputs:

-* `$string` is a string to be trimmed of leading and trailing whitespace characters.
+* `$trim.operands` is an `IData` document containing one or more string values to be trimmed of leading and trailing whitespace characters.

 #### Outputs:

-* `$string` is the input string with leading and trailing whitespace characters removed.
+* `$trim.results` is an `IData` document containing the trimmed string values.

 ---